Keats/vincentprouillet/content/articles/factory-boy-or-model-mommy.md

 URL: using-factory-boy-or-model-mommy/
 save_as: using-factory-boy-or-model-mommy/index.html

-# Factory Boy or Model Mommy
+# Python testing: Factory Boy or Model Mommy

 Writing tests is necessary.
 Whether you write them before the code itself (TDD, BDD) or after, it allows you to refactor and change your code with confidence (nobody wants to refactor a critical feature with no coverage).